 Innate immunity refers to preformed host defense systems that can provide immediate host defense activities without first being trained to distinguish self from invader.
 Elements of the innate immune system often contain structural recognition motifs that allow them to identify likely pathogens to target.
 Molecules that are found in microbes without structural homologs in human cells, such as flagellin or unmethylated deoxyribonucleic acid (DNA), are other examples of danger signals that induce innate immune activation when their structure is recognized by innate immune sensors.

 The adaptive immune system is capable of generating a response very specific to the structure of an invading organism or molecule (antigen, see below) as well as the ability to remember that structure via memory cells (immunological memory).
 The repeat activation of the immune system by an antigen that has previously induced an immune response is normally much quicker and stronger.
 The invading pathogen serves as a target, which elicits a response specific for that antigen from immune cells.
 This response may include the production of a specific antibody against that pathogen (humoral immune system) or the activation of immune cells that either attack and kill the offending organism or orchestrate this activity, the cell-mediated immune system.
 These cell types include lymphocytes (including T and B lymphocyte types), monocytes, macrophages, dendritic cells (DCs), neutrophils, eosinophils, and basophils.

 Passive immunity involves antibody molecules that are transferred to the baby from the mother’s active immune system through the placenta.
-Immunoglobulin (Ig) G (see below) is the single ...
+Immunoglobulin (Ig) G (see below) is ...